 I was hosted by artist and weaver Marijke van Epen in the home that she shares with her artist husband in a small village on the eastern edge of the country….a beautiful rural setting and a lovely old house that used to be the village bakery.

-There I gave a workshop on Backstrap Basics (you can see the supplementary- weft-patterned bands some of the students created at left) and got to spend a whole week with Marijke in her home and studio and see all the products of her curious mind as she studies ancient tablet weaving structures and ethnic textiles from around the world.
+There I wove with beginner backstrap weavers (you can see the supplementary- weft-patterned bands some of the weavers created at left) and got to spend a whole week with Marijke in her home and studio and see all the products of her curious mind as she studies ancient tablet weaving structures and ethnic textiles from around the world.

 It was amazing to see how closely each of the paths of our textile interests have traveled from South America to Central America and on to Central Asia and the Middle East.